0 Items in Your Cart

 In addition to the different types of crop farmers, there are two different types of farming management careers: the farm operator and the farm manager.

 The farm operator either owns his or her own farm or leases land from other farms.
 Farm operators' responsibilities vary depending on the type of farm they run, but in general they are responsible for making managerial decisions.
 They determine the best time to seed, fertilize, cultivate, spray, and harvest.
-They keep extensive financial and inventory records of the farm operations, which are now done with the help of computer programs.
+They keep extensive financial and inventory records of the farm operations, which are now done with the help of software programs.

 Farm operators perform tasks ranging from caring for livestock to erecting sheds.
 The size of the farm often determines what tasks the operators handle themselves.
 On very large farms, operators hire employees to perform tasks that operators on small farms would do themselves.

 The farm manager has a wide range of duties.
 The owner of a large livestock farm may hire a farm manager to oversee a single activity, such as feeding the livestock.
 In other cases, a farm manager may oversee the entire operation of a small farm for an absentee owner.
 Farm management firms often employ highly skilled farm managers to manage specific operations on a small farm or to oversee tenant farm operations on several farms.

 Whether farm operators or managers, the farmers' duties vary widely depending on what product they farm.
 A common type of farmer is the crop farmer.
 Following are a number of crops that a crop farmer might manage.